Gulnoza-G/scientific-calculator/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Submit a pull request.

 ---

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://www.notion.so/khayrullaevna/LICENSE) file for details.

----